Clients API

 get_signals(time_range=None, sel_mode=None, sig_sel=None, dataset_metadata=None, hub_name='default')

-Gets the signals for specified time range
+Gets signals over the specified time range from a linked dataset.

 Parameters:

-• time_range (TIME_RANGE) – see make_time_range()
+• time_range (TimeRange) – see make_time_range()

 • dataset_metadata – see link_data_file() and get_data_file_metadata()

-• sel_mode – optional (default TRS_MODE.SUBSET)
+• sel_mode – optional (default TrsMode.SUBSET)

 • sig_sel – optional